ctjacobs/pyqso/docs/source/preferences.rst

 -  Keep the ``Add Record`` dialog window open after a new QSO is added, in preparation for the next QSO.

--  Pin-point the user's QTH on the world map by specifying the latitude-longitude coordinates (or looking them up based on the QTH's name, e.g. city name).

    .. _figure:summary:
    .. figure::  images/summary.png
       :align:   center